trans-travel/trans-travel/us/sc.md

  * Same-sex marriage (and thus all trans marriage) is recognized
- * South Carolina's domestic violence statutes only apply to straight couples, not gay couples.
+ * South Carolina's domestic violence statutes only apply to straight unmarried couples, not gay unmarried couples.
 However, a court has declared that this is unconstitutional and it cannot be enforced in a discriminatory way.
 Attempts to amend the law have failed.

 ## Relevant Laws